IBM-Bluemix-Docs/mobilepush/push_faq.md

 8. Are the notifications that are sent stored in BMS servers?

-	Yes, the notifications are stored for a period of seven days.
+	Yes, the notifications are stored for a period of ninety days.
 It is recommended that you do not send any confidential messages as notifications.

 9. Can I send notification to devices in Doze mode?